ucla-brain/image-preprocessing-pipeline/README.md

    `os.environ["LD_LIBRARY_PATH"] = "/usr/lib/jvm/java-11-openjdk-amd64/lib/server/"` (Linux)

-* need to set path for CUDA Libraries: (Linux Only)
+* need to set a path for CUDA Libraries: (Linux Only)

    `os.environ["CUDA_ROOT_DIR"] = "/usr/local/cuda-11.6/"` (update the cuda version as needed)

-* need to set visible GPU device on a multiGPU machine, which starts from zero.
+* need to set a visible GPU device on a multiGPU machine, which starts from zero.

    `os.environ["CUDA_VISIBLE_DEVICES"] = "1"`